mhmmdzhafran/dataset-management-system/readme.md

 ## Explanation

-If it cannot work on the machine, you can watch the video on it by using the link below
+If it cannot work on the machine, you can contact me again, thank you